Juzhan/blender_tools/README.md

-## Some basic blender functions
+## Some blender python functions for 3D graphics data rendering

 ![demo](./env_data/page.png)

 ## Introduction
-Just some simple function to load models and render the scene
+Some simple tools to load models and render the scene

 support Blender 2.8+, 2.9+, 3.0+